How to Spot a Fake Louis Vuitton Handbag

 Tips for determining authenticity for a Monogram Louis Vuitton

-When shopping online and you see a bag with a cheap looking tag, then it is an obvious fake.
+If looking on ebay for a Louis Vuitton and you see a bag with a cheap looking tag, then it is an obvious fake.
 They do not tag their bags with a strand of string with a circular piece of plastic marked in brown LV, nor do they tag their items with a cut out portion of the logo.

 Difference between real and fake Louis Vuittons